Fátima Bezerra

 Maria de Fátima Bezerra (born 19 May 1955) is a Brazilian politician who has served as Governor of Rio Grande do Norte since January 2019.
 Previously, she was a federal deputy representing the state from 1995 to 2015.
-A member of the Workers' Party, she is one of the first two openly LGBT governors in Brazil's history (alongside Eduardo Leite), identifying as a lesbian woman.
+A member of the Workers' Party, she is one of the first two openly LGBTQ governors in Brazil's history (alongside Eduardo Leite), identifying as a lesbian woman.

 Early life and education

-Maria de Fátima Bezerra was born on 19 May 1955 in Nova Palmeira, Paraíba.
+Maria de Fátima Bezerra was born on 19 May 1955 in Nova Palmeira, in the state of Paraíba.
 She moved to Natal, Rio Grande do Norte, as a teenager.

-In 1980, she graduated with a degree in education from the Federal University of Rio Grande do Norte.
+In 1980, she graduated in Pedagogy from the Federal University of Rio Grande do Norte (UFRN), and soon after became a teacher in the public school system in the city of Natal and in the state government.

 Teaching and union activities

-Soon after graduating, she became a public school teacher.

 She also became a union leader, as vice-president (1980–1982) and then president (1982–1985) of the Association of Educational Advisers General Secretary of the Teachers' Association (1985–1987).
 From 1989 until 1991 she was general secretary, and until 1994 president, of the Education Workers Union.
 Both union organizations are in the state of Rio Grande do Norte.